s8narnor/disease_diagnosis_and_recomendation_system/README.md

-# This project is developed to help people for early diagnosis of disease.
+# This project is developed to help people for early disease diagnosis.